What is a proxy server?

-There are plenty of benefits to everyday users and businesses, having said that.
+However, there are plenty of benefits to everyday users and businesses.
 Some organisations use proxy servers in order to test the quality of connections to their services from specific regions around the world.
 Consumers, too, can bypass regional locks on online content, such as Netflix, or simply use them as an added layer of security while using the internet in public settings.

 How does a proxy server work?